-The regulatory body in Uzbekistan responsible for the regulation of the activities within the country that relate to ecology, environmental protection and use of natural resources is the State Committee on Ecology & Environmental Protection (SCEEP).
+The regulatory body in Uzbekistan responsible for the regulation of the activities within the country that relate to ecology, environmental protection and use of natural resources is the Ministry of Ecology, Environmental Protection and Climate Change (MEEPCC) (formerly known as the State Committee on Ecology & Environmental Protection (SCEEP)).

 The main Environmental Protection Law in Uzbekistan is the Law on Nature Protection, 1992 as amended in 2019.
 This law provides legal, economic, and organisational basis for the conservation of the environment and the rational use of natural resources.
-Article 25 of this law states that the State Environmental Expertise (SEE) is a mandatory measure for environmental protection, preceded to decision making process.
-In addition, the law prohibits the implementation of any Project without approval from SCEEP.
+The law also prohibits the implementation of any Project without approval from SCEEP now MEEPCC.

-In their conclusions for the Bash 500MW National EIA Stage I Preliminary Statement of Environmental Impact, SCEEP requires the implementation of the Project specific Environmental Management Plan and the Environmental Monitoring Plan.
+In their conclusions for the updated Bash 500MW & Bash 52MW National EIA Stage I Preliminary Statement of Environmental Impact, it is required that both Projects implement specific Environmental Management Plan and the Environmental Monitoring Plan.